pnnl/GenrAItOR/paper/paper.md

 # Example Implementation

 The entire process is encapsulated into a python package and run using the built in command line interface.
 After installing the package and its dependencies as described in the README, we can proceed to retrieve some context and perform RAFT.
-In `data/examples/uniprots.txt` you will find several protein identifiers known as Accession numbers.
+In `data/examples/uniprots.txt` we will find several protein identifiers known as Accession numbers.
 These will be used to search the uniprot database and retrieve article abstracts as well as information about protein-protein interactions and associated pathways.

 Our first step is to retrieve this context.
 We can do so by invoking the cli as follows: